General information on the projects

 The cross-administrative working group examined how a citizenship test could be implemented in Finland, and also assessed the relationship between the citizenship test and the language skills requirement.
 The acquisition of citizenship already requires that the applicant have a certain level of skills in Finnish or Swedish.

-In addition to the Ministry of the Interior, the working group included members from the Ministry of Economic Affairs and Employment, Ministry of Education and Culture, Finnish Immigration Service, National Police Board of Finland, Finnish National Agency for Education, Centres for Economic Development, Transport and the Environment, Association of Finnish Municipalities, and the six largest Finnish cities (C6 cities).
-The working group consulted experts, such as the security authorities, as necessary.
+In addition to the Ministry of the Interior, the working group included members from the Ministry of Economic Affairs and Employment, Ministry of Education and Culture, Finnish Immigration Service, National Police Board, National Agency for Education, Centres for Economic Development, Transport and the Environment, Association of Finnish Cities and Municipalities, and the six largest Finnish cities (C6 cities).
+The working group consulted various experts.Report on the introduction of a citizenship test | fi

 -